nou-ros/nou-ros/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Odoo
-- 🌱 I’m currently learning RHCSA, RHCE & AWSSAA
+- 🌱 I’m currently learning RHCSA, RHCE & AWSSAA (Linux Pathshala)
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 🤔 I’m looking for help with System Design and Securities knowledge.
 - 💬 Ask me about System Engineering.